daniel-vera-g/project-guidelines/docs/git/branching-model/branching-model.md

 ### Release Branches

-> Support preparation of a new production release
+> Support preparation of a new production release(Uses semantic-release)

-1. Create a release branch from the master as you get close to your release or other milestones, such as the end of the sprint.
+1. Create a release branch from the develop branch as you get close to your release or other milestones, such as the end of the sprint.
-2. Give this branch a clear name associating it with a release, for example release/2.0 .
+2. Give this branch a clear name associating it with a release, for example release/2.0(See semantic-release).

 * May branch off from: develop
 * Must merge back into: develop and master